Ratecard/docs/docs/experimental.md

 ##### Level 3 (resource strings) |  `Ratecard-Auto-Translate: 3`
 This translation level translates names, subjects & other string values that can contain translatable language for resources.
 This is limited to the feedback endpoints currently.
 Includes translations from previous level.

-### Changing the locale
+### Overruling the locale
-Because we need to be able to support edge cases the `translate=<locale>` query parameter has been added.
-If you've localized your integration and want to apply translations to strings in the response you can use this query parameter.
+Because we need to be able to support edge cases the `translate=<language>` query parameter has been added.
+If you've localized your integration and want to apply translations to strings in the response that don't match your localized language you can use this query parameter.